 Final presentations are special events at IPoly.
 They may include exhibitions, simulations, debates, stage shows, and other significant performances.
 Presentations generally have three major components including written, visual and live presentation/demonstration.
-Group-project presentations occur in ninth, tenth, and eleventh grades.
+Group-project presentations occur in all grade levels.
 Individualized culminating exhibitions occur at the twelfth grade level.
-Although components will vary from project to project, exhibitions afford students an opportunity to both demonstrate and celebrate their knowledge and talents, those elements which noted educational reformer Theodore Sizer calls "important things."
+Although components will vary from project to project, exhibitions afford students an opportunity to both demonstrate and celebrate their knowledge and talents.